AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 ## Publish {#publish}

-To activate your Content Analytics configuration you need to [manually](manual.md) publish the Tag property that is created after you selected **[!UICONTROL Implement]**, as part of the guided configuration wizard.
+To activate your Content Analytics configuration you need to [manually](manual.md) publish the Tags property that is created after you selected **[!UICONTROL Implement]**, as part of the guided configuration wizard.

 >[!MORELIKETHIS]
 >